nonmasc-lilly/nonmasc-lilly/README.md

 Hi, I’m lilly
 A C programmer fluent in a wide array of programming languages, currently planning the following projects:

-- new compiler for EMML with multiple architectures supported
+- A 3d raycaster game
-- portfolio server backend
+- another remake of unicorn blaster in C
-- barebones 16 bit os containing a hex moniter, ascii editor, basic filesystem, and a simple language for on board developement
+- A 16 bit os
-- an intel 4004 assembler
+- A UEFI port of that 16 bit os

 <!---